juananime/react-native-audiowaveform/README.md

 # react-native-audiowaveform
 React Native component for visuaization of audio files waveform.
-Very early stage, will add more conisfiguration options and styles eventually.
+Very early stage, will add more configuration options and styles eventually.

 Regarding Android is ready with rendrization of the waveform and audio playback.

 It's been implemented an adaptation of the ringdroid audio libraries, but those need much performance improvement, working on it...